-For advisement purposes, all students registering in a School of Art degree program enroll through the College of Fine Arts.
+All students registering in a School of Art degree program enroll through the College of Fine Arts.
 Each degree program and area of specialization has its own check sheet, which describes the particulars of course sequence and special requirements.
-Check sheets are available in the School of Art office.
+Check sheets are available in the School of Art Undergraduate Advising office.